X Icon

 Exit scams

-In a crypto exit scam, a scammer creates a regular token – no smart contract exploit included – and then promotes that token fraudulently, only to abscond with investors’ funds.
+In a crypto exit scam, a scammer creates a regular token – no programmatic exploit included – but then promotes that token fraudulently, only to abscond with investors’ funds.
 This can be either a fungible token (e.g. an ERC-20 token), or a non-fungible token (e.g. an ERC-721 NFT).

 Prior to pulling the rug, exit scammers may hype up investor interest in a number of ways.
-Exit scammers may:
+They may:

-• Engage in wash trading to artificially inflate their token’s volume or price, and/or
+• Engage in wash trading to artificially inflate their token’s price and/or volume

-• Use social media bots to spam positive sentiment about the token on platforms like Twitter, Discord, Reddit, Signal, or Telegram
+• Use bots to spam positive sentiment about the token on platforms like Twitter, Discord, Reddit, Signal, and Telegram

-These actions represent calculated attempts to defraud investors — and prosecutors have taken note.
+These actions represent calculated attempts to defraud investors.
+Criminal prosecutors have taken note.

 Crypto rug pull example: The FLiK token exit scammer